Integration Guide

 }

 • Host App: The app that integrates the SDK.
-The host app controls the video player’s size and position, and decides where theStreamLayerFragment(the SDK overlay container) is placed in the layout.
-For example, the host app may resize the video player to make room for a Side Bar or L-Bar, or position the overlay container below the video player in portrait mode.
+The host app controls the video player's size and position and decides where StreamLayerFragment (the StreamLayer Element container) is placed in the layout.
+For example, the host app may resize the video player to make room for a sidebar or L-bar, or position the StreamLayer Element below the video player in portrait mode.

-• Frame Ad: A format where the main video player is reduced slightly and surrounded by a branded overlay frame.
+• Frame Ad: A format where the main video player is reduced slightly and surrounded by a branded frame.

 Responsibilities:

-Host App: Controls the video player size/position and placement of the overlay container (StreamLayerFragment) within the app layout. • SDK: Defines overlay formats and renders/manages their content inside the host-defined container. • StreamLayer Studio: Selects and configures the ad units or interactive elements that appear inside SDK-rendered overlays, based on the formats enabled in the SDK and host app.
+• StreamLayer Studio: Selects and configures the ad units or interactive units that appear inside SDK-rendered formats, based on the formats enabled in the SDK and host app.

 io.streamlayer.sdk.main.StreamLayerFragment